littlebirdjp/tsumugi/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 2.2.1 - Mar 5 2019 =
+* Add support for the Block Editor.
+* Fix form styles.

 = 2.1.1 - Apr 11 2018 =
 * Fix a description text.